DarrenMowat/Playa/README.md

 Playa doesn't have any tests yet.
 They're on my to do list.

+## WIP

+Playa is still a work in progress.
+If you find any bugs please file an issue or contribute some code :)

 ## Contributing

 I'd love to see your contributions to Playa.
 Playa can be run in development mode with: